 A peerless and jaw-dropping epic installment; I consider myself damn lucky to have witnessed this powerfully evocative tale.

 I’ve stated that it’s mandatory to read at least two books of the series in order to truly find out whether you’ll love this series or not.
-I retract that statement and change it to three books instead.
+I retract that statement now and change it to three books instead.
 Trust me, if you don’t love Memories of Ice, you might as well drop the series now.
-And that would be okay because no series can work for everyone.
-Honestly speaking, I had a bit of doubt about the series but this incredibly mesmerizing installment has convinced me to finally become a fan of the series.
+And that’s okay because no series can work for everyone.
+Honestly speaking, I had a bit of doubt about the series, but this incredibly mesmerizing installment has convinced me to finally become a fan of the series.

 Picture: Memories of Ice by J. K. Drummond

-“The harder the world, the fiercer the honour.”
+“The harder the world, the fiercer the honor.”